Security Home

 Smart home integration

-These days, monitored systems not only send alerts to your smartphone so you can view live security-camera video from afar, but they also connect wirelessly to smart-home products such as door locks, in-wall light switches, thermostats, motorized shades, garage-door openers, leak detectors, air purifiers, smoke detectors, sprinkler controllers, smart speaker assistants (like Amazon Echo or Google Home) and smart-plugs which can smarten up an electrical outlet.
+These days, monitored systems not only send alerts to your smartphone so you can view live security camera video from afar, but they also connect wirelessly to smart-home products such as door locks, in-wall light switches, thermostats, motorized shades, garage door openers, leak detectors, air purifiers, smoke detectors, sprinkler controllers, smart speaker assistants (like Amazon Echo or Google Home) and smart-plugs which can smarten up an electrical outlet.

 With an integrated security and smart-home system, you can use a smartphone or tablet to monitor and control smart-home devices while you're at or away from home.
 Many smart-home systems also automate home functions.
 They'll turn on interior lights and change thermostat settings when you open the front door or garage door after getting home from work.
 You can program them to automatically lock all doors at 11 p.m. or turn lights on and off at preset intervals when you're on vacation.
-You can also use them to check in on your kids when they get home from school or have your lights come on when you are within a certain distance of your home.
+You can also use them to check in on your kids when they get home from school or have your lights on when you are within a certain distance of your home.
 This is called geofencing and many smart home devices have this capability today.

 "The definition of home security has changed," says Daniel Herscovici, SVP and GM of Comcast's Xfinity Home security and home automation business.
 "Once it was about a loud siren and calling the police.
 Now security systems do more, like seeing if a package arrived on the front porch, checking on the children, or alerting you to water or gas leaks.
 They provide peace of mind."